Summary

 Expenditure

-In 2019–20, an estimated $3.1 billion of expenditure in the Australian health system was attributed to diabetes, representing 2.2% of total disease expenditure.
-Of the $3.1 billion in expenditure:
+In 2020–21, an estimated $3.4 billion of expenditure in the Australian health system was attributed to diabetes, representing 2.3% of total disease expenditure.
+The breakdown in expenditure by diabetes type included:

 See Health system expenditure.